iterorganization/PCSSP/docs/source/modules.rst

 	end

-The output of which is assigned to `PowerSupplies_tp` in the object definition.
+The output of which is assigned to ``PowerSupplies_tp`` in the object definition.

 Constraining block execution using the sample time property
 -----------------------------------------------------------

 Real-life controller modules are typically discrete time to allow embedded execution.
 We can simulate this behaviour in simulink by controlling the block execution.
 The rate at which Simulink models exchange signals with the outside can be set using the sample time property of blocks and ports.
 Note that this may be different from the numerical solver time step when you use a continuous-time solver.
 For discrete-time solvers, the sample time is always the same as the solver time step.

 In Simulink, the sample time propagates throughout the model.
-As a consequence, setting the sample time of an input port constrains the execution of the full model.
+As a consequence, setting the sample time of an input port **constrains the execution of the full model**.
 This is a useful feature to simplify your modeling, and individually setting the sample time of blocks is therefore not recommended.
 PCSSP modules are shipped with a obj.gettiming method which can be used to uniquely define the sample time of your module.
 However, this still requires access of the model to the base workspace where the module obj is stored.
 We therefore recommend to put the sample time in a fixed-parameter structure as follows:

 .. code-block :: python